benpkeith/Furey-Lab-RNA-seq/README.md

 -J {cluster.jobname}"
 ```

-**NOTES**
+**NOTES AND POTENTIAL PITFALLS**

-- The _moveOutFile_ flag within the project configuration file **should be set to FALSE for the first run through the pipeline**.
-Once the pipeline has finished, and output files are generated, this flag can be switched to TRUE within the project configuration file and the exact same submission command can be used.
-This will copy the output directories for each sample to permanent space.
+- The _moveOutFiles_ flag allows you to move all of you output files to the sample directory and save analysis specific files to a directory set by the _projectDir_ parameter. _moveOutFiles_ **should be set to FALSE initially**.
+Once the pipeline has run fully and the output files have been generated, this flag can be set the TRUE and the pipeline can be rerun using the command specified above in step 6.
+The _projectDir_ parameter should remain fixed unless otherwise specified by Terry.
-- The _cluster_config.yaml_ file is currently set up to not utilise threading.
-Although I found a massive increase in speed during testing when threading, the current queue times for the hov partitions on longleaf are really long.
-Therefore _ntasks_ is set to 1 for each sample.
+- The _cluster_config.yaml_ file is currently set up to utilise threading on longlead.
+Although the speed up in processing time is massive when threading, queue times on longleaf can sometimes be an issue.
+If you're finding jobs are queued in the "hov" partition for longer than you'd like, you can switch the "ntasks" parameter of cutadapt, star, and salmon sections of the _cluster_config.yaml_ file from 4 to 1.
 - If you get the error like the one below in any of your log files, this is because a job ran out of memory.
-You will need to edit the memory requirement for this job in the cluster_config.yaml file.
+You will need to edit the memory requirement for this job in the _cluster_config.yaml_ file.
 Similar errors can also be produced if a job goes over the supplied time limit (which I've set to 5 hours for each job.
 I'd be suprised if any job runs longer than 5 hours based on current parameters).
 - The "name" section of the project_config.yaml **file cannot contain spaces**.
 This will project errors when it comes to the QC steps of the pipeline.
+- The scratch partition does have some kind of hard limit on usage that you may run into if you're processing a large number of samples (50+).
+If jobs are halting due to some kind of "slurmstepd" error regarding "out of disk space", you will have to cut your analysis into multiple batches.

 ```
 slurmstepd: error: Detected 3 oom-kill event(s) in step 59882717.batch cgroup.
 Some of your processes may have been killed by the cgroup out-of-memory handler.